treeman/jonashietala/drafts/hextraction.markdown

 I started with the modular board because I thought it would be nice to be able to modify it later, but mostly it was because it had just been released and my monkey brain thought "newer = better".

+TODO images

 # Tiles we like

+TODO image

 The fun part of [Hextraction][] is the tiles, and there are lots of different tiles.
-At first I thought it'd be a challenge to find fun and interesting tiles that don't require special rules, but there were plenty of tiles for me and my kids to enjoy.
+At first I thought it'd be a challenge to find fun and interesting tiles when I've disqualified many of the most fun ones, but there were plenty of tiles for me and my kids to enjoy.

 ## Regular tiles

+TODO image

 Honestly, a lot of the times when playing the game one of the most appreciated tiles to draw is just a regular tile.
 The original creator provides a [good selection of basic tiles][basic_tiles], most with short descriptive names; the DC, DIC, X, J, S, Z, Asterisk, and Peace tiles.